qitd/qitd/README.md

 - 👋 Hi, I’m @qitd
-- 👀 I’m interested in Game development
+- 👀 I’m interested in Game development and programming
 - 🌱 I’m currently learning Python, Java, SQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...